fastapi/fastapi/docs/en/docs/advanced/settings.md

 * By using a dependency you can simplify testing.
 * You can use `.env` files with it.
-* Using `@lru_cache()` lets you avoid reading the dotenv file again and again for each request, while allowing you to override it during testing.
+* Using `use_cache="app"` lets you avoid reading the dotenv file again and again for each request, while allowing you to override it during testing.